UniversalDependencies/UD_English-ESL/README.md

 2) Unzip the downloaded file fce-released-dataset.zip.
 3) Run "python merge.py" to obtain annotation files with the FCE sentences.

+# Obtaining the error corrected sentences

+The steps described above for obtaining the text will also generate a folder named "corrected".
+This folder contains a parallel corpus of error corrected versions of the sentences along with their syntactic annotations.

 # Metadata

 #ID=[document_id] [sent_id]: sentence identifier.